GrokkingGrok/robotorq-reserve-system/src/trust/README.md

+# rust-trust

+Minimal scaffold for the Rust `trust` service (MVP).

+This crate serves the Genesis contract and replies to contract requests from Diggers over NATS.

+See `RUST_TRUST_MVP_PLAN.md` and `RUST_TRUST_CONFIG.md` in the repo for design and configuration.
 # Trust Service

 The Trust service is a decentralized contract orchestration system that evaluates opportunities, creates contracts, and executes them through the Digger network.